danny-briskin/danny-briskin.github.io/docs/_posts/2021-08-17-maintaining-changes.markdown

 That's not bad in general (and it is much better than you don't have any changelog!).
 But it begs questions: "How this text document is related to VCS or task management system?
 How to find contents of the change mentioned in version 1.1.0?"
-A support engineer has to spend a lot of time (with not guaranteed result!) to search repository and for that specific change.
+A support engineer must spend a lot of time (with not guaranteed result!) to search repository and for that specific change.
 And when/if it is found, the commit message could be even more scarce, like
 ```
 fix bug
 ```

-When project grows bigger, it takes more and more resources to maintain the changelog.
-And yes, this is a manual work, needed to be done by someone.
+When the project grows bigger, it will take even more resources to maintain the changelog.
+And yes, this is manual work, which needs to be done by someone.

 # Git log becomes a changelog!
 And failed...
 Well, as you know, those developers ought to write some commit messages anyway.
-Let's not make the same work twice!
+Let's not do the same work twice!
 Can we convert a set of messages into a changelog?
 Easily, with the power of "git log" command:

 {% highlight bash %}
 # like this